Carlo Cesare Malvasia: Career

 To the already considerable list of his skills should be added an ability to paint and draw.
-These arts he studied under Giacomo Cavedone (1577-1660), a pupil of the Carracci, and while he practiced them for his diversion only, we know that he painted a number of frescoes, apparently landscape scenes and "perspectives," both in his own villa and in those of friends.
+These arts he studied under Giacomo Cavedone (1577–1660), a pupil of the Carracci, and while he practiced them for his diversion only, we know that he painted a number of frescoes, apparently landscape scenes and "perspectives," both in his own villa and in those of friends.

-He knew many artists well.
-Guido Reni, whom he admired enormously, was an especially close friend.
-For many younger artists he was a benefactor.
-At his own expense he set up an art academy to teach aspiring painters to draw from nude Luigi Crespi tells us of his help for struggling young artists, some of whom would otherwise have had to leave the profession.
-It is also to Malvasia's great merit that he recognized the talent of Elisabetta Sirani (1638–1665) and, overcoming the resistance of her father, saw to it that she received training as a painter.
+He reportedly knew many artists.
+Guido Reni, whom he reportedly admired enormously, was an especially close friend.

+For younger artists, he was known as a benefactor.
+At his own expense, he set up an art academy to teach aspiring painters to draw from nude.
+Luigi Crespi tells us of his help for struggling young artists, some of whom would otherwise have had to leave the profession.
+He also recognized the talent of Elisabetta Sirani (1638–1665) and, overcoming the resistance of her father, saw to it that she received training as a painter.
 As a result, despite the fact that death ended her career when she was only twenty-seven years old, she enjoys a secure place in the history of Bolognese art.

 Malvasia was also a collector and acted as an agent for Louis XIV in acquisition of Bolognese artworks for the royal collections.
 He dedicated the Felsina pittrice to Louis XIV.
 Sun King did not fail to show his gratitude to Carlo Cesare by sending him the famous “Gioiello della Vita”, a small but very precious jewel.
-Written in the tradition of Giorgio Vasari’s Vite (1550) but without Vasari’s belief in the supremacy of Florentine and Tuscan painting, Malvasia's Felsina promotes a new and passionate appreciation of Bolognese art, championing the originality and diversity of Bolognese painters on the basis of painstakingly collected data and documents.
+Written in the tradition of Giorgio Vasari's Vite (1550) but without Vasari's belief in the supremacy of Florentine and Tuscan painting, Malvasia's Felsina promotes a new and passionate appreciation of Bolognese art, championing the originality and diversity of Bolognese painters on the basis of painstakingly collected data and documents.
 Malvasia died in Bologna on 9 March in 1693.